-1. That §§ 46.2-360 and 46.2-361 of the Code of Virginia are amended and reenacted as follows:
+1. That § 46.2-360 of the Code of Virginia is amended and reenacted as follows:

 § 46.2-360.
 Restoration of privilege of operating motor vehicle; restoration of privilege to persons convicted under certain other provisions of Habitual Offender Act.